GiftedLane/learn_python_3/!useful_python_functions.md

 # DevNet: Useful Python Functions

-This is a list of the different Python functions I use when working with Python
+This is a list of the different Python functions I use when working with Python.

 ```python
 #View functions of an imported module